 - 35. The figures in the above table are recorded in the BGS Minerals Yearbooks which are currently available through to 2014, although the original data is based on the consumption of aggregates survey, which is collated by region and is carried out once every four years, hence why the same figure appears for four consecutive years.
 The Aggregate Minerals Survey data for 2019 was published in 2021 which stated that consumption of marine aggregate in the Yorkshire and Humber region was 40,000tns, and this was all imported from the North East Region. - 36.
-Of the marine aggregate dredged for construction from the Humber dredging region in 2020, 75.9% was delivered to the continent, 14.3% was delivered to the Humber region (which includes landings in the Tyne, Tees and Humber estuaries) with 9% being delivered to the Thames Estuary and 0.8% delivered to the East Coast.
-Of the marine aggregate landed in the Humber region in 2020 25.6% was landed at Hull10.
+Of the marine aggregate dredged for construction from the Humber dredging region in 2022, 70.7% was delivered to the continent, 22.9% was delivered to the Humber region (which includes landings in the Tyne, Tees and Humber estuaries) with 4.8% being delivered to the Thames Estuary and 1.3% delivered to the East English Chanel with 0.2% delivered to the East Coast.
+Of the marine aggregate landed in the Humber region in 2022 25.7% was landed at Hull10.
 Sales/consumption into the Yorkshire and Humber region are detailed above.
-According to the Crown Estate, 11 over the 10 years up to 2012 on average 76% of the permitted tonnage has been dredged from the Humber Region and at present there was an opportunity to dredge approximately 2.1mt more per annum.
-In the year 2014 33% of the permitted tonnage was dredged, there was an
+According to the Crown Estate,11 over the 10 years up to 2012 on average 76%12 of the permitted tonnage has been dredged from the Humber Region and at present there was an